na-na-hi/renget/archive/2f8so.md

 \>You take full stock of just how Kanna lies upon the cushions.
 She's turned to one side, stretched out, with one of the long claws on her forelimbs neatly curled under her chin, propping it up.
 \>As she eyes you with a grin, the claws on her toes slowly curl and uncurl; they go together with the look in her eyes all too well.
 \>Her chest rises and falls languidly, just as relaxed as the rest of her body is, and she looks almost like a queen seated upon her throne looking down at some supplicant before her.
 Or a bandit queen, maybe, with fresh meat having being brought into her court for her to do with as she pleases.
 \>"Silly human..."
-Kanna mutters, using her tailblade to gently push your jacket over your shoulders.
+Kanna mutters, using her tailblade to gently push your jacket over your shoulders.%% "W-Wait!"
-"W-Wait!"
-\>With a sickening slowness, Kanna brings her tailblade up along your chest to your neck but keeps the blunted rear of it against your skin as she brings it up so high that it almost touches your chin.
+%darkgreen%\>With a sickening slowness, Kanna brings her tailblade up along your chest to your neck but keeps the blunted rear of it against your skin as she brings it up so high that it almost touches your chin.
 \>"No wait.
 Izen will come and will want to know if payment is good."
 \>With your jacket pushed off from your shoulders enough, Kanna only has to give it a little push more with her tail before it falls behind you.
 The sound of ripping fabric fills the tend as she turns the sharp side of her tailblade on your shirt and you can't help but wince at how you almost-but-not-quite feel the cool, scaly tip against the skin of your chest.
 \>"Hrrrr...
 Better trader than others."